Complete information on fulfilling the language requirement is available in the Handbook for Students.

 Students who plan to take a placement exam in another language may consult the language contacts and placement exam information at the bottom of the Exam Schedule page when it becomes available in advance of the upcoming summer or winter exams.

-Harvard College Students: results will appear on the Test and Score Report in my.harvard beginning on July 15.
-An email will be sent later confirming results and if eligible a link to sign-up for the verification exam (French and Spanish) or contact information to schedule a verification (German and Italian).
-Students who wish to fullfill the language requirement must take the verification exam when it is offered.
-There will not be another chance to take it.
+Harvard College Students: results will appear on the Test and Score Report in my.harvard within a day or two of taking he exam.
+An email will also be sent confirming results and if eligible a link to sign-up for the verification exam (French and Spanish) or contact information to schedule a verification (German and Italian).
+Students who wish to fullfill the language requirement must take the verification exam during one of the times offered.
+It may not be postponed and the placement exam will no longer be an option for fulfilling the requirment.

 Graduate Students: In order to receive the results of these exams students will need to contact email@example.com with the subject line Graduate student DPT results no earlier than one day following completion of the exam.